BunNybuger/YOLO-Head-Label-Generator/README.md

 Follow these steps to use the project:

-1. Clone the repo and Open the `head_detector.ipynb` file in a Jupyter Notebook environment.
+1. Clone the repo and Open the `final.ipynb` file in a Jupyter Notebook environment.
 2. Optionally, create a new work environment for the project.
 3. Install the required dependencies by running the first cell in the notebook.
 (This will take a while)
 4. Run the second cell and input the desired variables.